Dennis C. Wolff: Congressional campaign

-Wolff is a Blue Dog Democrat, a coalition of moderate and conservative Democrats, often from rural areas.
-Wolff was formally endorsed by the Blue Dogs on February 8, 2018.
-Wolff was only one of two Congressional candidates endorsed by the Blue Dogs in Pennsylvania during the 2018 election cycle, the other being Conor Lamb.
-Another prominent Blue Dog from Pennsylvania is former Congressman Tim Holden, a Schuylkill County resident.

 After the Pennsylvania Supreme Court struck down the 2011 congressional map on January 22, 2018, the Court put in place a redrawn "remedial" congressional map on February 19, 2018.
 Wolff indicated that regardless of other factors, he would run in whichever district his home in Columbia County was placed in.
-Columbia County was subsequently placed into the new 9th Congressional district, which includes all of Carbon, Columbia, Montour, Schuylkill and Lebanon counties.
-It's also includes parts of Berks, Luzerne and Northumberland counties.
+Columbia County was subsequently placed into the new 9th Congressional district, which included all of Carbon, Columbia, Montour, Schuylkill and Lebanon counties, as well as parts of Berks, Luzerne and Northumberland counties.
 The new 9th district was rated as having a Partisan Voting Index (PVI) of R+14, among the most conservative congressional districts in the country.
-The additional Republican registration advantage between the old 11th district and the new 9th district were significant, and the remedial map gave the 9th district Republican nominee a seemingly insurmountable advantage in the general election.